 Clearly, these two public health researchers want to protect public health and according to the announcement they did face “challenging circumstances”.
 So in that sense, they are deserving of this award.
 Unfortunately, they did not exemplify scientific responsibility in the conclusions that they drew.

 Before continuing, I want to be clear – I’m not necessarily saying that researchers with unusual results should not be honored for perseverance in the face of adversity.
 No one should face death threats, no matter their research claims.
 Researchers should be free to seek funding and to attempt to publish results, even when they go against the overall consensus on a subject.

 Glyphosate is an easy target

 Glyphosate is a surprisingly controversial herbicide.
 The controversy is surprising because of how benign it is.
-Like GMOs, glyphosate has become a scapegoat or proxy for many socio-economic issues in food, agriculture, and beyond.
+As the SciMoms explain, like GMOs, glyphosate has become a scapegoat or proxy for many socio-economic issues in food, agriculture, and beyond.

 Iida Ruishalme has published an extensive series about glyphosate if you would like to get into specifics.
 Briefly, animals, including humans, do not have the metabolic pathway affected by glyphosate.
 Dietary exposure